-Each half term each child is a focus child.
-That means that the team capture their 'Magic Moments' and write a commentary about their learning for their family to see.
+Each term every child is a 'Focus Child'.
+This means that the team capture their 'Magic Moments' and write a commentary about their learning for their family to see.
 The week prior to this, we send home a letter asking for some more information about the child - what parents think is going well, what their child's interests are, and if they need further support.
+When a child is a 'Focus Child' they have their own display area where they can put up their work for everyone to see.